Cristo Rey Network: Recognition

 In 2008, Fr.
 John P. Foley, S.J., received the Presidential Citizen's Medal for his leadership in introducing this new model to Catholic education.
 The same year Loyola Press released More than A Dream: How One School's Vision is Changing the World.
 The book documents the success of Cristo Rey Jesuit High School in Chicago, along with the development of the Cristo Rey model and of the Cristo Rey Network of schools.
 The network received the 2012 Classy Award for Educational Advancement.

 In 2004 "the Bill & Melinda Gates Foundation and the Cassin Educational Initiative Foundation had announced plans "to grant $18.9 million to create 12 new small college-preparatory high schools across the country... modeled after the highly successful Cristo Rey Jesuit High School of Chicago," and by 2008 the Gates Foundation had contributed $15.9 million for the spread of the model.
 In 2017 the Network was chosen as the primary beneficiary of the NFL's Corporate Cup Celebrity Challenge.

 List of Cristo Rey schools

-In order of the year they joined the Network, these are the current 40 Cristo Rey Network high schools:
+These are the current 40 Cristo Rey Network high schools, in the order of the year they joined the Network: